Ratakor/dotfiles/README.md

 ![screenshot](Pictures/normal.png)

 ## Installation
-as if you just installed Parabola OpenRC, DO NOT TRY THIS if it's not a new install and you don't know what you're doing.
+As if you just installed Parabola OpenRC, DO NOT TRY THIS if it's not a new install and you don't know what you're doing.
 It will install all my config, scripts and packages except joplin and ungoogled-chromium.

 	$ git clone https://github.com/ratakor/config.git